mager19/baseTheme/README.md

 ---

-## Tools Most Used in FPS that you can find in Bootstrap 4.3.1
+## Tools Most Used in baseTheme that you can find in Bootstrap 4.3.1

 There are many elements from Bootstrap that we can use and it won�t be necessary to create new code lines.
 Here, there�s a list of most used: